6 Things Every Woman Should Know About Breast Cancer

-Underwire bras those that are very constricting have been correlated with breast cysts and lumps.
-Dr. John McDougall stated, “After repeated bouts of inflammation, the breasts develop scar tissue in many places, and some of the milk ducts become plugged, forming cysts.
-Fibrocystic breast disease, not surprisingly, is associated with a higher risk of breast cancer.”(13)
+Underwire bras and those that are very constricting have been correlated with breast cysts and lumps.
+In his book The McDougall Program for a Healthy Heart, Dr. John McDougall stated, “After repeated bouts of inflammation, the breasts develop scar tissue in many places, and some of the milk ducts become plugged, forming cysts.
+Fibrocystic breast disease, not surprisingly, is associated with a higher risk of breast cancer.”13

 I wear camis and tank tops under my shirt and rarely wear a bra.
-When you must wear one, avoid tight ones and underwire!
+When you must wear one, avoid tight ones and underwires!

 You have a right to not be radiated in order to get on an airplane.
 Backscatter scans use ionizing radiation, the same used in x-rays, that increase your risk of cancer.
 X-rays send high-energy radiation to the body and record how much passes through it.